- Holidays and Celebrations»

 Pass the Peas

-Robust and hearty, the field pea was a mainstay in the diet of the colonists of seventeenth century New England.
-These peas were baked, and they were boiled, and being quite plentiful, they were often stored dried to be used during the winter months, often in the form of "pease porridge", served steaming hot, a perfect cold weather dish.
+Robust and hearty, the humble pea of the field was a important part in the diets of the colonists of seventeenth century New England.
+These peas were baked and they were boiled, and despite their small stature, they were quite plentiful, enough so that they were often stored dry so they could to be used during those long winter months often in the form of "pease porridge" which was served steaming hot, a perfect cold weather dish.
 Over the years, pease porridge was eventually replaced by the more well known New England baked beans, which were served along with a hard crusted rough brown bread.
 This crust was broken by hand into a suitable spoon like shape and used to scoop up those wonderful hearty beans.
 The baked beans notwithstanding, it is very likely that the abundant peas made their way to the tables of the New Englanders' early Thanksgiving celebrations.
 So please pass the peas.

 In the autumn of 1621, the Pilgrims of Plymouth Colony celebrated a festival after a successful harvest, a harvest that may not have been quite so successful without the help of some of the local native americans, who joined them in their feast.
 Among those present was Massasoit, the leader or "sachem" of the Wampanoag tribe.
 He had been a great help to the Pilgrims during that first difficult year after their arrival on the ship called the Mayflower, and he is well remembered.
 Massasoit had five children - three sons and two daughters.

 In 1630, a larger group of English settlers began arriving on the American continent north of Plymouth.
-They were the Puritans, who established the Massachusetts Bay Colony centered around the settlement they called Boston.
+They were the Puritans, and it was they who established the Massachusetts Bay Colony.
+This colony centered around the settlement that was called Boston.
 The Puritans of Massachusetts observed days of thanksgiving that were appointed for special occasions like the one that was observed in February 1631 when provision ships arrived just in time to prevent starvation.
+The winters in the colony were quite harsh, just as they were in Plymouth.
 Annual thanksgiving celebrations would not begin to take place in the colony until later in the century, and the Massachusetts Bay and Plymouth settlements remained separate colonies until very late in that century.

 There were celebrations, days of thanksgiving being observed in other English and Spanish settlements in the new world during the same years, and perhaps even earlier, but it is the New England traditions, especially the one in Plymouth colony, to which we generally trace our modern Thanksgiving holiday

 There is a story of long ago in which a crowd of people had gathered to listen to a man who they had been following because of his powers of healing, and his teachings concerning love and forgiveness.
-The crowd was large but the provisions to feed them with were small.
-Only a few loaves of bread and a few pieces of fish were at hand.
-So this man, this Jesus of Nazareth took this small meal and, unlike what you may have seen in the movies, where a small amount of fish and bread was instantly and magically turned into a very large amount; Jesus took the bread and broke it into pieces and then he gave thanks and began to pass it around, and into the crowd it went.
+The crowd was large but the provisions that the man and his closest followers had brought with them were small.
+They still wished to feed the growing crowd but only a few loaves of bread and a few pieces of fish were at hand.
+So this man, this Jesus of Nazareth took this small meal and, unlike what you may have seen in the movies, where a small amount of fish and bread was instantly and magically turned into a very large amount, Jesus took the bread and broke it into pieces and then he gave thanks and began to pass it around, and into the crowd it went.
 Everyone ate and was satisfied, and this small meal produced baskets full of leftover pieces, many times over the size that it had started out as.
 Jesus was doing more than showing what he could do; he was teaching, teaching all who witnessed, and all of us, the power of giving and sharing, and the power of giving thanks.

 Pass the Peace

 On June 29, 1676, Massachusetts Bay Colony observed a day of solemn thanksgiving.
 This was the first such observance in over a year.
 No days of thanksgiving were appointed during this time because of a serious conflict due to a native uprising.
-The causes and events leading up to this war are of a different story, but it was a cruel conflict, waged from both sides.
-On August 17 of the same year, Plymouth Colony celebrated a day of thanksgiving, after learning that a week earlier, Philip, who also called himself King Philip was caught and killed.
+The causes and events leading up to this war are of a different story, but it was a cruel conflict.
+The cruelty was waged from both sides.
+On August 17 of the same year, Plymouth Colony celebrated a day of thanksgiving, after learning that a week or so earlier, Philip, who also called himself King Philip was caught and killed.
 Philip was the adopted English name of Metacom or Metacomet, the recognized leader of the native rebellion, and he also happened to be the second son of the great sachem, Massasoit.
-These days of thanksgiving were solemn because they were more than victory celebrations; they were celebrations of the returning peace, and the hope of future peace, especially with their native neighbors.
+These days of thanksgiving were, in part, victory celebrations, but they were also solemn meals of thanksgiving.
+They were celebrations of the returning peace, and the hope of future peace, especially with their native neighbors.
 On November 9, 1676, Massachusetts Bay Colony had another day of thanksgiving, and it was around this time that these celebrations were beginning to be an annual event.

 This annual event has made its way to us, and so we get together on Thanksgiving Day to enjoy the company of family and friends, to enjoy good food, and whether or not we have peas, we will most very likely have pies.
 We enjoy good conversation, and perhaps a bit of football as well.
 But above all, we get together to give thanks.